UPDATED: APRIL 19, 2023 | 2 MIN READ

 According to the American Animal Hospital Association (AAHA), Pit Bulls, German Shepherds, Terriers, and Rottweilers are at the highest risk of dog breeds for biting.
 Many of these breeds are on restricted dog breed lists with insurance companies.

 The breeds of dogs at the lowest risk for biting include the Great Dane, Dalmatian, Pekingese, and Spitz.

 How do I get my puppy to stop biting my hands and feet?

-You can discourage your dog from biting your hands and feet by crying out as if you have been hurt and stop engaging in play.
+You can discourage your dog from biting your hands and feet by crying out as if you have been hurt and stopping engaging in play.
 You can also remove the dog from the situation with a firm “No” until it recognizes not to display the behavior.
 Remember, it takes multiple, repeated actions for your dog to understand.

 Keep Yourself and Your Family Safe Around Dogs